-Mundubbera, a rural town of 1050 people, is on the Burnett River in the central Burnett region, 140 km west of Maryborough and 270 km north-west of central Brisbane.
+Mundubbera, a rural town, is on the Burnett River in the central Burnett region, 140 km west of Maryborough and 270 km north-west of central Brisbane.
 It was named after the Mundubbera pastoral run (1848), and the name is thought to derive from an Aboriginal expression describing step marks on trees.

 The town is of comparatively recent origin, as significant closer-settlement in the district did not occur until 1906-10.
 A locality east of Mundubbera, the Binjour Plateau, was settled by German families in 1908, who established both a school and a dairy factory a short time before Mundubbera.
 The extension of the railway from Gayndah in 1914 placed Mundubbera firmly on the map, and a separate shire (Auburn Shire) was created in 1915 by severance from Gayndah Shire.
 The Shire was named after the Auburn River which, along with the Boyne, joins the Burnett about 10 km upstream from Mundubbera.